 Plant Protection Products (PPPs) are essential to secure safe and sustainable yields for food and feed production in Europe.
 Farmers and advisers need PPPs to remain available to continue to produce safe, affordable and wholesome produce.

-The setting of Maximum Residue Levels (MRLs) should follow a transparent process for the industry to adapt and avoid critical trade crisis, especially when the trend is to lower the levels below CODEX and Third Countries requirements without sound scientific basis.
+The setting of Maximum Residue Levels (MRLs) should follow a transparent process for the industry to adapt and avoid critical trade crisis, especially when the trend is to lower the levels below CODEX and Third Countries requirements.
+This is in part driven by the ability of laboratories to detect increasingly smaller quantities of PPP residues rather than any sound scientific basis.